 Environmental impacts of Transmission & Distribution (T & D) projects are not far reaching and are mostly localized to RoW (refer Table- 5.1).
-Actual 132 KV line including tower on ground along with RoW and extent of impact on land/vegetation is placed as Fig.-1 & 1a while Fig.-1b indicates the area of influence/impact for 132 kV line.
-Fig.2 depicts the impact on base area of 33 kV distribution line (Single & H pole).
+Actual 132 KV line including tower on ground along with RoW and extent of impact on land/vegetation is placed as Fig.-1 & 1a respectively while Fig.2 depicts the base of 33 kV distribution line (Single & H pole).
 However, T & D projects have some effects on natural and socio-culture resources.
 These impacts can be minimized by careful route selection.
-In order to get latest information and further optimization of route, modern survev techniques/tools like GIS, GPS aerial photography are also applied.
-Introduction of GIS and GPS in route selection results in access to updated/latest information, through satellite images and further optimization of route having minimal environmental impact.
+In order to get latest information and further optimization of route, modern survey techniques/tools like GIS, GPS are also applied.
+Introduction of GIS and GPS in route selection result in access to updated/latest information, through satellite images and further optimization of route having minimal environmental impact.
 Moreover, availability of various details, constraints like topographical and geotechnical details, forest and environmental details etc. help in planning the effective mitigative measures including engineering variations depending upon the site situation/location.
 In the instant scheme also these techniques are used and detail survey using GIS/GPS is under progress.
-Although, all possible measures have been taken during the finalization of route alignment for the proposed transmission and distribution line but due to peculiarity of terrain and demography of the area where project is being implemented, some environmental impacts may be there.
+Although, all possible measures have been taken during the finalization of route alignment for the proposed transmission lines but due to peculiarity of terrain and demography of the area where subprojects are being implemented, some environmental impacts may be there.
 The explanations in brief with regard to specific environment review criteria based on preliminary survey are as follows: